Dholuo

-Dholuo is mutually intelligible with Alur, Lango, Acholi and Adhola of Uganda.
-Dholuo and the aforementioned Uganda languages are all linguistically related to Jur chol of South Sudan and Anuak of Ethiopia due to common ethnic origins of the larger Luo peoples who speak Luo languages.
+Dholuo is mutually intelligible with Alur, Acholi, Adhola and Lango of Uganda.
+Dholuo and the aforementioned Uganda languages are all linguistically related to Dholuo of South Sudan and Anuak of Ethiopia due to common ethnic origins of the larger Luo peoples who speak Luo languages.

-It is estimated that Dholuo has 90% lexical similarity with Lep Alur (Alur), 83% with Lep Achol (Acholi), 81% with Lango, and 93% with Dhopadhola (Adhola).
+It is estimated that Dholuo has 93% lexical similarity with Dhopadhola (Adhola), 90% with Leb Alur (Alur), 83% with Leb Achol (Acholi) and 81% with Leb Lango.
 However, these are often counted as separate languages despite common ethnic origins due to linguistic shift occasioned by geographical movement.